Fringe Tree

 • Fringe Tree ‘Prodigy’: Is a shorter cultivar (10′-15′ tree) with lots of fringey blossoms.
 Perfect for smaller spaces.

 • Fringe Tree ‘Spring Fleecing’: This cultivar also doesn’t make fruit, but still delivers lots of flowers and a light fragrance.
-It’s leaves are a little brighter green than ‘Emerald Knight.’
+Its leaves are a little brighter green than ‘Emerald Knight.’

 Native vs. Cultivar